cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+7/14/2020

+Finished out the conversion from FontAwesome to XAML/SVG Icons - more work than expected overall setting up the user control and switching out icons everywhere but I think this is a good trade (especially since so far the first version of the UserControl seems to be holding up for both icon and in button use) - of course it is not reasonable for this project to not take dependencies, but I think in the case of FontAwesome it is unreasonable to believe I could pin the current version and work for years without anything breaking, I do want this project to stay 'up to date' - but I also have ambitions for this being something that I might still use in 5-10 years, overall Windows Desktop software has proved remarkably durable and tooling from MS very supportive of older frameworks/projects (this is based on experience at work where things have run for many years between edits...) so I think this might be reasonable and but I don't think it is reasonable for FontAwesome which was a core-non-optional part of the GUI.

+Fixed a bug in the Photo List where reloading wasn't properly applying sort and filter.

 7/13/2020